Pair Correlation of the Fractional Parts of $\alpha n^\theta$: Introduction

 Generally speaking, it is believed that, given a $\theta>0$, the pseudo-random properties of \eqref{def: monomial} are determined by the Diophantine properties of $\alpha$ (e.g see \cite[Remark 1.2]{RudnickSarnak1998}).
 However, in the absence of methods to prove Poissonian pair correlation for explicit values of $\alpha$, Rudnick and Sarnak \cite{RudnickSarnak1998} introduced the concept of \emph{metric Poisson pair correlation}.
 Namely a general sequence $(x_n)_{n\geq 1}$ has metric Poisson pair correlation, if the dilated sequence $(\alpha x_n \Mod 1)_{n\geq 1}$ has Poissonian pair correlation for all $\alpha>0$ outside of a (Lebesgue) null set.

 For $\theta \in \N_{>1}$, Rudnick and Sarnak \cite{RudnickSarnak1998} proved the metric Poissonian pair correlation of \eqref{def: monomial} in the late 90s.
 The case of non-integer $\theta >1$ was only recently settled by Aistleitner, El-Baz, and Munsch \cite{AistleitnerEl-BazMunsch2021}.
-The regime $\theta <1$ will be addressed in a forthcoming work of Rudnick and the second named author, see \cite{RudnickTechnau2021}.
+The regime $0<\theta <1$ was addressed by Rudnick and the second named author \cite{RudnickTechnau2021}.

 Special attention has been given to the quadratic case, $\theta = 2 $, due to its connection with quantum chaos and the boxed harmonic oscillator.
 Here, Heath-Brown \cite{Heath-Brown2010} gave an algorithmic construction of a dense set of $\alpha$ for which the pair correlation is Poissonian.
 Moreover, there have been some results for longer-range correlations \cite{TechnauWalker2020, Lutsko2020}, convergence along sparse subsequences \cite{RudnickSarnakZaharescu2001,FassinaKimZaharescu2021}, and minimal gaps \cite{Zaharescu1995, Regavim2021, Rudnick2018}.
 However, finding explicit $\alpha$ for which the pair correlation is Poissonian remains out of reach.